-It doesn’t take Davros very long to launch into a megalomaniacal rant.
+It doesn’t take Davros very long to segue into a megalomaniacal rant.

-Sue: The mask doesn’t fit him properly.
+Sue: That mask doesn’t fit him properly.
 It’s too slack.
-What’s gone wrong?
+What went wrong?

-Me: They couldn’t get the same actor but they had to use the same mask.
-They are trying to make the best of a bad situation.
+Me: They couldn’t get the same actor and they had to use the same mask.
+They’re trying to make the best of a bad situation.

 Sue: I don’t see how it could be any worse.
 He’s rubbish!
 I could play Davros better than him!

-The Movellans decide to do some research on Davros…
+The Movellans do some basic research on Davros.

 Sue: Their version of Wikipedia is a bit shit, isn’t it?

-Sue: This is a pretty good scene.
-I could watch these two chatting with each other all day.
+Sue: This is a good scene.
+I could watch these two chatting away all day.
 Tom Baker is very good in this.
-It’s just a shame that I can’t take Davros seriously.
-He was great in Genesis of the Daleks, but here he’s really, really crap.
+It’s just a shame I can’t take Davros seriously.
+He was great in Genesis of the Daleks, but he’s crap here.

 The Doctor threatens to blow Davros up if the Daleks don’t stay back.